surma/surma.dev/content/things/compile-js.md

 where C++11 was considered bleeding edge.
 I did a lot of C when I was working on microprocessors, and it still shows.
 Nowadays I mostly write JavaScript and Rust.
 I used this as an opportunity to catch up on C++ and get a bit more familiar with all the new stuff that C++20 has to offer.
-[Sy Brand] recommended [Josh Lospinoso]'s book "C++ Crash Course", which I can now only recommend myself.
-And supporting Starch Press is an added benefit.
+When I asked them, [Sy Brand] recommended [Josh Lospinoso]'s book "C++ Crash Course", which now I can only recommend myself.
+And supporting No Starch Press is an added benefit.

 <figure>
 	<picture>